 Do you need a way to make the idea of shining your sink a little more fun?
 Treat yourself to FlyLady’s fantastic rags in a bag!
 A set of three purple microfiber cloths, FlyLady’s rags will make you smile as you shine your sink.
 Order FlyLady’s rags in a bag from The FlyShop!

-Don’t forget to keep up with the habits you created in 2011.
-View our 2011 habit archive.
+Don’t forget to keep up with the habits you created last year.
+View our habit of the month list.

 Shiny Sink 101

 I want you to smile from ear to ear when you gaze upon your shiny sink.
 I have heard every excuse in the world.
 Even old sinks can look new again with a little elbow grease.
 Here is how you do it: